collectionsasdata/collectionsasdata.github.io/index.md

 Partners will iteratively refine and extend collections as data work across 6 disciplinary and professional conferences, synchronous and asynchronous online events, this site, and other venues as they arise.
 This effort will produce a collections as data framework, use cases and user stories, and functional requirements that support collections as data infrastructure development.

-Join the [**Collections as Data google group**](https://groups.google.com/forum/#!forum/collectionsasdata) to connect with others on collections as data related topics and project activities.
+Stay up to date with project activities and connect with others on collections as data related topics via the [**Collections as Data google group**](https://groups.google.com/forum/#!forum/collectionsasdata).

 # Contact